Taking The Earth's Temperature

 The HadCRUT4 global temperature record compiled jointly by CRU and the Met Office has been central to all five Assessment Reports of the UN’s Intergovernmental Panel on Climate Change (IPCC) upon which successive rounds of international climate change negotiations have relied.
 Results from our research have appeared in the Summary for Policymakers of every IPCC report, from the first assessment in 1990, which led to the establishment of the United Nation’s Framework Convention on Climate Change (UNFCCC) through to the fifth assessment in 2013, which underpinned the 2015 Paris Agreement.

-Most recently, the 2015 Paris agreement adopted the target of “holding the increase in the global average temperature to well below 2°C above pre-industrial levels and to pursue efforts to limit the temperature increase to 1.5°C above pre-industrial levels.”
-Our HadCRUT4 global temperature record revealed that 2015 and 2016 were the warmest two years since records began – more than 150 years ago.
-Although 2017 isn’t likely to break the record global mean surface temperatures set over the previous two years, climate scientists regard this year’s figure as noteworthy because it will be the warmest year in the series which hasn’t been influenced by an El Niño – the warm phase of the El Niño Southern Oscillation in the tropical Pacific.
+Most recently, the 2015 Paris Agreement adopted the target of "holding the increase in the global average temperature to well below 2°C above pre-industrial levels and to pursue efforts to limit the temperature increase to 1.5°C above pre-industrial levels."
+Our HadCRUT4 global temperature record reveals that 2015, 2016 and 2017 were the three warmest years since records began – more than 150 years ago.
+Of these, 2015 and 2016 both received an extra boost from the El Niño phenomenon – an occasional, naturally-occurring warming of the tropical Pacific Ocean.
+The warmest year in the series that hasn’t been influenced by an El Niño was 2017.
 This confirms the urgent challenge ahead if the over-arching objectives of the Paris Agreement are to be met.